Umma speaks in tongues

 Behind our sofa, Obbah and I shared bunk beds pressed up against the corner of our living room.
 Every night I would tumble into bed by entering through the small crack between the couch and Obbah’s top bunk.
 And every morning I would climb my way back out.
-I cannot remember if it came with a sense of adventure or dread, but that was the way things were and the only way I knew.
+I can't remember if it came with a sense of adventure or dread, but that was the way things were and the only way I knew.
 Saturday play consisted of building forts out of sofa cushions, playing hopscotch on the tiles, climbing bookshelves, and animating stuffed animals.

 Life in that home was lonely.
 Obbah would take the golden bus to a better school that had no space for me, and I would take my tiny, tired feet up to the school two blocks away.
 Obbah’s school had special afterschool programs for students whose parents worked late.
 While he drew sharks and Pokémon, the same strange woman would pick me up and drop me off at our apartment.
 Silence would echo through the hollow space that only I inhabited until Obbah came back from school.
 I would pass the time and fill the emptiness with imaginary people, having imaginary conversations, enjoying their imaginary company.

-Once the phone rang and I ran to answer it.
-I needed a real voice to have a real conversation – one that I had been daydreaming of.
+The phone rang and I ran to answer it.
+I needed a real voice to have a real conversation – one that would break my reverie.
 It was the principal asking to speak to Umma or Abba.
 I said, “They’re not home… No, nobody’s home.”
 Soon after, a violent knock shook my knees.
 It was the police and I knew I shouldn’t answer.
 I walked to the green carpet and stood on top of a chair.
-I feared they might get down on their knees and peek through the crack of the door to spot my feet.
+I feared they might get down on their knees and peek through the crack of the door to look for feet.
 Once Umma and Abba got home, they yelled at me for answering the phone, though they had repeatedly told me not to.
 But whom else was I going to talk to?

 I scared Umma, who thought she was the one to blame.
 She pleaded with Abba to send me to a daycare – where the entrance was paved in hardwood and there was a staircase leading up to a second floor.
 I would sit awkwardly at the dining room table.
 Children did homework and adults changed diapers.
 Everyone opened gifts at Christmas time and I wondered why I didn’t receive anything from Santa Claus.
 Was I naughty?
 Maybe it was because we didn’t have a tree.
 Mom picked me up one day and in her broken English shouted, “Too expensive!
 Please!”
 I stood by her side while they bickered back and forth; we never went back again.